 Note: It is not necessary to write this essay.
 Please use this space only if there is something really significant that you would like us to know.

 Use this space to explain any gaps in your career but also take advantage of this opportunity to grant deeper insight into any leadership role or impact you have gained, emphasizing how this experience has prepared you for ISB and your future career.

-As a consultant with Accepted for nearly 17 years and a Certified Professional Resume Writer (CPRW), Jennifer Bloom has gained great experience in crafting application materials that truly differentiate you from the rest of the driven applicant pool.
-If you would like help with your ISB application, there are a variety of options for working with her on any budget.
+Jennifer Bloom has been a consultant with Accepted for 17 years and is a Certified Professional Resume Writer (CPRW).
+She is an expert at crafting application materials that truly differentiate you from the rest of the driven applicant pool.
+If you would like help with your Foster application, Jennifer can suggest a number of options that work with any budget.